vineety/sparse_matrix_mult/README.md

 - **Triple Product Calculation**: Efficient computation of triple products A×B×A^T, often used in covariance and uncertainty calculations.

 ## Recommendation
 -You will gain most benefit if you use openmp especially on computers with many cores and by using routines that result in symmetric matrices or dense matrices.
 These operations are common and quite useful.
-Performance will also vary based on compilers and sparsity patterns
+Performance will also vary based on compilers and sparsity patterns.
+If you are doing these operations serially then stick to scipy routines as they would be faster because they call MKL which is hardware specific library.
 -In case of triple sparse product you might see very large gains.
 In python result of sparsexsparse is sparse but in these routines it can be dense or sparse.
+-Sometimes it may happen that setup.py /pip install compiles the library without openmp (check compilation messages) in that case you should compile the code using makefile and put the dylib, dll or .so file in appropriate directory after installing it through pip.
+-Finally this code can be further optimized by using AVX intrinsics but for which you need to know the system on which you would be deploying the package.
+Therefore I did not modify the code based on AVX intrinsics.

 ## Requirements